“Everyone thinks they can create new products, but in actual fact few people do,” my first manager wisely informed me about new product development.

 Time to bake the cake

 The Chief Product Officer approves your concept paper or business case.
+You’ve picked your favorite product development software and you’re ready to go.
 Now you start to build the product, using Agile methodology.

 Engineering (including UX), quality assurance, marketing and your customers will all be critical in this stage.